- About Us

 Southwest Fire Summary(data through July 16, 2013 )

 Data Source(s): Southwest Coordination Center

-The fires discussed here have been reported by federal, state, or tribal agencies during 2012.
+The fires discussed here have been reported by federal, state, or tribal agencies during 2013.
 The figures include information both for current fires and for fires that have been suppressed.
-The top figure shows a table of year-to-date fire information for Arizona and New Mexico.
+The table shows year-to-date fire information for Arizona and New Mexico.
 Prescribed burns are not included in these numbers.
-The bottom two figures indicate the approximate locations of past and present “large” wildland fires in Arizona and in New Mexico.
+The two figures indicate the approximate locations of past (in 2013) and present “large” wildland fires in Arizona and in New Mexico.
 A “large” fire is defined as a blaze covering 100 acres or more in timber or 300 acres or more in grass or brush.
-The name of each fire is provided next to the symbol.

 Southwest Climate Outlook Staff